dustinpfister/blog_posts/_posts/phaser-point-setmagnitude.md

 I like generating sprites this way compared to loading a sheet, at least for simple demos like this.

 ### 3.3 - The example state

+So here I have the actual example state that will demonstrate Point.setMagnitude.
+I start out making a sprite using the sheet that I made in a previous state, that is now in the game cache, as well as a text display object that will show the current magnitude of the Point that will be used to change the position of the sprite.

 ```js
 // the example